-7 Written Questions
+7 Written questions

-6 Multiple Choice Questions
+6 Multiple choice questions

 - A economic concept that believes that for one person or nation to grow rich it must be at the expense of another.
 This led to Europeans trading greatly throughout the fifteen and sixteen hundreds.
 It also led to colonization, nations looked for new products to trade from areas they could control because there was a need of resources and markets to increase money flowing to Parent Nation.

 - The first permanent English settlement in the new world which was established in Virginia in 1607.

 Sir Walter Raleigh/ Roanoke → An early English pioneer of Colonization who was able to secure a patent to colonize in the New World.
 He led an expedition to Newfoundland but was lost at sea.